Academic Level: 2. YearIntermediate 12m Read

 Step-by-Step Calculation

-- 3Calculate the Reynolds number to determine if flow is laminar or turbulent.
+- 2Calculate the Reynolds number to determine flow type (laminar vs turbulent).

-- 4Find the friction factor (f) using the Moody chart or Colebrook equation.
+- 3Find the friction factor (f) using the Moody chart or equations.

 Worked Example